aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comboboxactivexcontrol/_index.md

 ```

-the width of the column.
+Gets the width of the column.

 **Returns:**
 double